Grubbs catalyst

 Grubbs catalysts are a series of transition metal carbene complexes used as catalysts for olefin metathesis.
 They are named after Robert H. Grubbs, the chemist who supervised their synthesis.
 Several generations of the catalyst have also been developed.
 Grubbs catalysts tolerate many functional groups in the alkene substrates, are air-tolerant, and are compatible with a wide range of solvents.
 For these reasons, Grubbs catalysts have become popular in synthetic organic chemistry.

-Grubbs, together with Richard R. Schrock and Yves Chauvin, won the Nobel Prize in Chemistry in recognition of their contributions to the development of olefin metathesis.
+Grubbs, together with Richard R. Schrock and Yves Chauvin, won the 2005 Nobel Prize in Chemistry in recognition of their contributions to the development of olefin metathesis.

 First-generation Grubbs catalyst

 In the 1960s, ruthenium trichloride was found to catalyze olefin metathesis.
 Processes were commercialized based on these discoveries.
-These ill-defined but highly active homogeneous catalysts remain in industrial use.
+Ill-defined but highly active homogeneous catalysts based on this remain in industrial use.

 The first well-defined ruthenium catalyst was reported in 1992.
-It was prepared from RuCl_{2}(PPh_{3})_{4} and diphenylcyclopropene.
+It was prepared from RuCl2(PPh3)4 and diphenylcyclopropene.